-In this chapter, we explain how to access a Moxa switch's various configuration, monitoring, and management functions.
-The functions can be accessed by USB console, Telnet console, and web console (web browser).
-We describe how to configure the switch functions via web console, which provides the most user-friendly way to configure a Moxa switch.
+This chapter explains how to access a Moxa switch's various configuration, monitoring, and administration functions.
+These functions can be accessed by serial, Telnet command line, or web-based interface.
+The web-based interface is the most user-friendly way to configure a Moxa switch.
+In this chapter, we use the web console interface to introduce the functions.